Last Updated on by Karl

 HOW?!
 This is like the most important thing!

-I don’t really see a point in getting marketing automation software if you aren’t going to create a “custom workflow” as MailChimp so eloquently tries to disguise its thievery.
+I don’t really see a point in getting marketing automation software if you aren’t going to create “custom automated workflows” as MailChimp so eloquently tries to disguise its thievery.
 It’s like being betrayed by someone you trust.

 If this was included in at least the bottom paid tier, I may have given this a draw.
 Now, I cannot.